 Chocolate Lovers Baked Alaska Recipe.
 It’s time to pull out your kitchen torches, everyone will be lining up for this dessert!
 Even my son who isn't into chocolate could not resist this sweet treat, I promise, people can't resist.
 This is every chocolate lover's dream.

 This is a layered dessert, and not the most simple one you will make, but I promise it is worth it.
-Plus with a few simple steps I am sharing, it won’t be nearly as hard as you might think it is!
+Plus with a few simple steps that I am sharing, it won't be nearly as hard as you might think it is!

-Components To Baked Alaska
+Components of baked Alaska

 There are 3 components to a Baked Alaska: